lennd/front-end-engineer-exercise/README.md

 ![alt text](https://raw.githubusercontent.com/lennd/front-end-developer-exercise/master/excercise-design.png "Exercise")

 #### Details
-- Use the JPG or Sketch file as your visual guide.
+- Use the JPG or Sketch file contained in this repository as your visual guide.
 If you'd like, you can download a trial of Sketch here: https://www.sketchapp.com/
 - You must consume this endpoint (http://jsonplaceholder.typicode.com/users) to get the users for the list.
 How you consume the endpoint is up to you.
 - You can use static CSS, setup a CSS precompiler + watching, or use inline styling
 - You should be able to filter the list by typing into the filter text input